piranna/piranna.github.io/pages/about.md

   > mentoring from our side.
 Cool!
   >
   > This afternoon we'll have a call with the client and let's see if we get
-  > their aproval for the testing/refactoring, I'll keep you updated.
+  > their approval for the testing/refactoring, I'll keep you updated.
 We're
   > going to propose it as a critical action to be done."

   > "Tell you that it has been a pleasure to count on you for this job: serious,